 Using your hindsight, think for a moment back to a time when events in your life were really

-another previous event in your life.)
+previous event in your life.)
 Maybe it was a bad time in your life before God sent you your

 loved one?
 Maybe it was a situation you thought you would never get through.
+Maybe there

-was the birth of a child or grandchild, or a marriage, a rewarding job, or some special event
+the birth of a child or grandchild, or a marriage, a rewarding job, or some special event in your